-All exams and quizzes are the property of the EMCC Nursing Department and may not be duplicated in any manner.
-Students who choose to review exams must review them in the presence of a faculty member or a designated representative.
-Review of exams is a valuable learning tool.
-Lead instructors will designate a time and location for a general exam review.
-A variety of resources are available to assist students with individual test-taking strategies; advisors and resource staff are available through the Student Success Center as well.
+All exams and quizzes are the property of the EMCC Nursing Department and may not be duplicated in any manner, including taking screen shots, pictures with a phone, etc..
+Review of exams will be up to the lead instructor of each course.
+Any duplication of any portion of any exam in any manner will immediately result in a minimum of an academic alert and may result in probation or course failure.
+Lead instructors may designate a time for a general exam review.
+A variety of resources are available to assist students with individual test-taking strategies; advisors and resource staff are available through the Student Success Center on Zoom and in person, as well.